bbyc4kes/real-time-chat/README.md

 ## Key Features

 - **Golang WebSocket Server:** Real-time communication support using WebSockets.
-- **Next.js Frontend:** Modern, SSR-capable frontend with pages router.
-- **Tailwind CSS:** For rapid UI development with utility-first CSS.
-- **TypeScript:** Type-safe codebase on both client and server.

 ## Environment Setup

-1. **Backend:** Ensure Go is installed and set up on your system.
+Ensure Go is installed and set up on your system.
 Set up environment variables in the `.env` file based on `.env.example`.
-2. **Frontend:** Ensure Node.js and npm are installed.
-Configure environment variables in `.env.local` based on `.env.example`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repo and create your branch from `main`.
+2. Follow naming as **docs: removed spaces**/**feat: establish websocket connection**/**fix: client connection error*** in imperative mood.
-2. If you've added code that should be tested, add tests.
+3. If you've added code that should be tested, add tests.
-3. Ensure the code passes linting with `golangci-lint` and `eslint`.
 4. Submit a pull request!

 ## License